msranade/i18n-list-of-movies/README.md

 There are two helpers added: `__get_row_title` and `__get_movie_title`.
 These helpers are used in the template to get row titles and movie titles.
 Movie titles are shown when user hovers over a movie image.

+## Miscellaneous

+### Use of Control Flow Library

+This project uses "async" control flow library.
+There are lot of other options which can serve the same purpose.
+We can also make use of Promises library such as [Bluebird](https://www.npmjs.org/package/bluebird) for better performance.

+### i18n Strings in Client-side Javascript

+i18n Strings can be easily made available to the client side Javascript by passing the entire strings object over to template by calling `JSON.stringify` and making it client side Javascript object as a inline Javascript.